Ryand1234/kanban-board/README.md

 # kanban-board-frontend
-Angular Frontend for kanban board
+This Repo contain angular Frontend for kanban board

+## Steps to build
+*   `Run npm i` to install all dependecies
+*   `Run ng serve` to start local development server